 Here, we will consider daily closing values of the Standard and Poors 500 (S&P500) index from January 03, 2012 until October 25, 2022.
-The data set can be downloaded from the course page (click Download SandP500.RData and double click the file once it's downloaded) or can be read directly from the URL using the first line of the code below.
+The data set can be downloaded from the course page (click Download SandP500.RData and double click the file once it's downloaded).
 The data will then be loaded into R (RStudio) where a new vector called 'sp' will be loaded into the R environment.
 The following commands can be used to plot: